 The European processed fruit and vegetables sector has several industry associations that represent the interests of member companies.
 These associations can be good sources for finding potential buyers, as they generally have extensive networks.
 Some of them even offer international memberships and participation in annual conferences, where suppliers can meet with potential buyers directly.

-A good way to start engaging with associations at an international and European level, is looking for membership possibilities.
+A good way to start engaging with associations at an international and European level is to look for membership possibilities.
 European associations put information on their websites about national association members.
 In turn, the national associations provide information on their websites about their members, which can be target companies for your offer (see list below).
 You should focus on the national associations in the markets that provide the best opportunities for your offer.
-To find out which markets those are, check the second tip in this document and read CBI studies about the demand for processed fruit and vegetables.
+To find out which markets those are, check the second tip in this document and read our study about the demand for processed fruit and vegetables.

 The most important processed fruit and vegetables trade associations include: